esdmr/mano-machine/README.md

 test case, it will output a `ok` or `not ok` line to the stdout which will be picked up by a tap consumer.

-There is a test runner implemented in python in `sv.py`.
+There is a test runner implemented in Python in `sv.py`.
 You can use the `test` sub-command to run some or all testbenches.
 If you are running this command via a TTY and have `tap-mocha-reporter` installed, the output will be passed into it.